slashmo/swift-otel/README.md

 ### Formatting

 To ensure a consitent code style we use [SwiftFormat](https://github.com/nicklockwood/SwiftFormat).
-To ensure it runs before you push to GitHub, you may define a `pre-push` Git hook executing the *soundness* script:
+To automatically run it before you push to GitHub, you may define a `pre-push` Git hook executing the *soundness* script:

 ```sh
 echo './scripts/soundness.sh' > .git/hooks/pre-push